 Outcomes and indicators Results 2017-18 Results 2018-19 Results 2019-20 Our progress Outcome: People of all abilities are able to move freely, safely and sustainably around the city.

-Indicator The kilometres of new bicycle routes in the New New 2 Approximately 2 km of new bicycle routes were added in 2019-20.
+The kilometres of new bicycle routes in the municipality.

+Approximately 2 km of new bicycle routes were added in 2019-20.
 The municipality has 94 km of bicycle routes.